gu-fan/autotype.vim/README.rst

     Auto typing speed (char per second), default is ``30``

-    If you want a slow one, use '10'.
+    If you want a turtle, use '10'.

-    If you want it quickly, use '400' or more.
+    If you want a swallow, use '400' or more.

+    If you want a lighting, use '10000' or more.

 g:autotype_syntax_type